Fundraising ideas for Children In Need

 When is Children in Need?

-You can raise money for Children in Need year-round, but their annual telethon is a much-anticipated event in the TV calendar.
-Usually, Children in Need takes place annually in November on a Friday evening.
+You can raise money for Children in Need year-round, but their annual appeal show is a much-anticipated event in the TV calendar.
+This year’s show takes place on Friday 17th November.
 The telethon is a mix of special segments and real-life stories – usually with a lot of celebs.
+This year, Lenny Rush is presenting along with Ade Adepitan MBE, Jason Manford, Chris Ramsay and Mel Giedroyc.

 Why fundraising for Children in Need matters